AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 The [Alex spoken dialogue systems framework](https://github.com/UFAL-DSG/alex) is required for the development.
 All scripts relating to the dataset development are located in the `alex/tools/reparse/` and `alex/tools/crowdflower/nlg_job` subdirectories.

+We assume the `devel/` subdirectory as the working directory in all commands.
+The intermediary files are stored and versioned in the `devel/` subdirectory in this repository.

 ### Collecting and transcribing user utterances ###